dmitriiweb/news-scraper-mcp/README.md

 ### As an MCP Server

-The news scraper can be used as an MCP server in various MCP clients:
+The article scraper can be used as an MCP server in various MCP clients:

 #### Claude Desktop